khofstadter/CS220-AU-navigating-the-digital-world/README.md

 TODO:
 ## write here - publish on Medium (later)
 - write each file (apart from readme.md) for Medium audience (and students)
-- needs to be accessible here as well as students might not have access to more than 5 articles, etc.
+- needs to be accessible here (or on khofstadter.com) as well as students might not have access to more than 5 articles, etc.
 - use 'you could read it on Medium' on the top of the file once published on Medium

 ## week 2 theory/assignment